NikitaHrinko/android_sample_parser/README.md

-thread, as well as releasing processing thread when it's done (by receiving message after it ends). `messageHandler` can't be made a static class (as AndroidStudio IDE suggests) because this object is bound to the single instance of `MainActivity` class and must have access to it's fields to modify information on the screen.
+thread, as well as releasing processing thread when it's done (by receiving message after it ends). `messageHandler` can't be made a static class (as AndroidStudio IDE suggests) because this object is bound to the single instance of `MainActivity` class and must have access to its fields to modify information on the screen.

 2. Class methods